AlphaBravoCompany/ab-training-labs/container-bootcamp/section-2-labs/README.md

 `ping -c 4 mysql1` should succeed because they are both part of the `database` network.

-`exit` to escape out of the container shell
+In the terminal, type `exit` to escape out of the container shell.

 This will drop you into the shell of the apache1 container and you can run the ping command to test communication with mysql1.